bish9oi/Graph-Theory-Implementations-in-Java/README.md

 🎨 Visualizations & Demonstrations

--->Graph Traversals<--: Watch BFS and DFS algorithms explore graphs step-by-step.
+--Graph Traversals: Watch BFS and DFS algorithms explore graphs step-by-step.

--->Shortest Path:<-- Visualize how Dijkstra’s and Bellman-Ford find the shortest path in weighted graphs.
+--Shortest Path: Visualize how Dijkstra’s and Bellman-Ford find the shortest path in weighted graphs.

--->Minimum Spanning Trees:<-- Observe how Kruskal’s and Prim’s algorithms build MSTs by selecting edges with minimum weights.
+--Minimum Spanning Trees: Observe how Kruskal’s and Prim’s algorithms build MSTs by selecting edges with minimum weights.